Overview

 Every project is different, and there is no exact formula for keeping a project file size down.
 The listed items below are generally what to check and start with in order to reduce file size.

-Note that file size is going to increase.
 There is a lot of information being put into a database that is going to increase the size no matter what you do.
-The main goal with Revit is to have someone actively monitoring this (BIM Coordinator) so that things won’t get out of control.
+The main goal with Revit isn’t to keep the file small, but to have someone actively monitoring the file so it doesn’t get bigger than necessary.
+This person, (BIM Coordinator) is keeping tabs on the file and progress so that things won’t get out of control.
+Basically, the idea is to plan ahead to minimize issues down the road.+

-Ways to Reduce File Size
+Strategies to Reduce File Size & Increase Performance

 - Purge and get rid of any unused families, items, etc. This is number one on the list since it’s the easiest, but also most impactful to file size.